Bruce Bowen: 2001–03: First championship

 In the 2001–02 NBA season, Bowen was signed by the San Antonio Spurs.
 He joined a championship-caliber team, led by veteran Hall-of-Fame center David Robinson and young power forward Tim Duncan, complemented by talented role players like Steve Smith, Malik Rose, Antonio Daniels and point guards Terry Porter and Tony Parker.
 Bowen established himself as a starter, beginning in each of his 59 regular-season games.
 In that season, Bowen received his first of several fines: he had to pay $7,500 for kicking Wally Szczerbiak in the face during a March 1, 2002 game.
 In the 2002 NBA playoffs, Bowen started in all 10 Spurs playoffs games, where the team eventually succumbed to the Los Angeles Lakers.
 For his feats, Bowen earned himself his second All-Defensive Second Team nomination, although some peers and sports analysts accused him of being a "dirty" defender.

 In the next season, Bowen started in all 82 regular-season games for the second time in his career and averaged 7.1 points, 2.9 rebounds and 1.4 assists in 31.3 minutes per game.
 Again, he was voted into the All-Defensive Second Team and was a member of the Spurs team which won the 2003 NBA Finals.
 At age 31, the one-time journeyman Bowen had won his first championship ring as a starter.
+He achieved a rare instance of his 3-point percentage (44%) being higher than his free throw percentage (40%) on 2.8 attempts from three per game and 1.1 FTA, while meeting statistical minimum requirements.
+It is thought of as possible as a result of Bowen focusing his shot selection on corner threes and rarely straying to shoot anywhere else.
 In the following three seasons, Bowen established a reputation as one of the best perimeter defenders in the NBA, earning three straight All-Defensive First Team elections and ending as runner-up in the NBA Defensive Player of the Year Award votings twice, losing to post defender Ben Wallace.